 A major concern of first time home buyers are the closing costs related to the transaction.
 And rightfully so, because you haven’t bought a house before!
 It’s reasonable to wonder how much more you have to pay.

 Closing costs for a buyer include legal fees, land transfer tax, land title search and other miscellaneous fees.
-There are no real estate commission fees paid by a buyer (these are always paid by the seller).
+There are no real estate commission fees as a buyer (these seller pays these).
 A safe estimate is about 2% of the purchase price will go towards closing costs.

-As a first time buyer, you also may qualify for a land transfer tax rebate.
+As a first time home buyers, you also may qualify for a land transfer tax rebate.
 Details of that are here.

 If you have any questions or concerns about the home buying process, get in touch with Beth and Ryan, Guelph Realtors.
 Our team loves to help first time buyers!

-First time buyer tips related to looking at houses
+First time home buyers tips related to looking at houses

 OK!
-So you’ve been pre-approved and know where you’re getting your deposit and downpayment from.
+So you’ve got a pre-approval!
+You know where you’re getting your deposit and downpayment from.
 Now it’s time to look at houses!

 There are a few first time buyer tips that are helpful here: